Pendli Pilupu

 Pendli Pilupu is a 1961 Indian Telugu-language drama film, produced by Dinavahi Bhaskaranarayana and directed by A. V. Seshagiri Rao.
-It stars N. T. Rama Rao, Devika with music composed by K. Prasada Rao.
+It stars N. T. Rama Rao, and Devika with music composed by K. Prasada Rao.
 Pendli Pilupu and Indrajeet released on the same day, both starring Rama Rao.

 Plot

 The film begins with Anasuyamma, a wise lady, who proceeds to Pushkara Snanam, a sacred bath, with her daughter Radha and deceased brother's children Raghu & Madhu.
 Madhu's culpability misplaces Radha, and he is ostracized.
 Radha is reared as Anuradha by the Siva Rao couple.
 Years roll by, and destiny makes Madhu & Anuradha colleagues and sweethearts.
 Tragically, Madhu's brother & sister-in-law lose life when Anasuyamma reembraces Madhu.
-Parallelly, a glimpse reveals that Ranganatham, Anasuyamma's advocate, deceived Simhachalam in his youth and sights him after a long assert about their progeny, Bala.
-Now Ranganatham ruses to forge Bala as Radha and earmarks his sidekick Bhagavanlu to mold her when they crush.
-Following, he successfully purports Bala as Radha when Anasuyamma seeks Madhu to knit her, which he denies.
-So, Anasuyamma hounds Siva Rao as he is loaned to her when Anuradha appeases to dispense with Madhu.
+Parallelly, a glimpse reveals that Ranganatham, Anasuyamma's advocate, had deceived Simhachalam in his youth and spots him after a long time and learns about his daughter, Bala.
+Now Ranganatham plots to pass off Bala as Radha and assigns his sidekick Bhagavanlu to train her after they fall in love.
+Following this, he successfully presents Bala as Radha when Anasuyamma asks Madhu to marry her, which he denies.
+So Anasuyamma pressures Siva Rao, as he is indebted to her, while Anuradha agrees to give up Madhu.
 Ergo, the nuptial of Madhu & Bala, is afoot when Ranganatham seizes Bhagavanlu for sensing his swindling and confronting him.
 Meanwhile, Nityanandam Madhu, mate and Anuradha's cousin, detects the actuality by viewing Radha's childhood photo and rushes to Anuradha.
 Parallelly, Bhagavanlu breaks out the ruse, and Nityanandam arrives with the fact.
 Finally, the movie ends with the marriage of Madhu & Anuradha/Radha.